 KRESEN KERNOW BY PURCELL

 Set within a UNESCO World Heritage Site and Conservation Area, Kresen Kernow is housed in formerly derelict brewery buildings, rebuilt and redeveloped whilst carefully conserving many of the historic original features.
 The new, purpose-built facility brings together 1.5 million manuscripts, books and documents relating to the history, people, places and culture of Cornwall, dating back to 1150.
-The centre also includes a new two-storey environmentally controlled archive store with miles of racking.
+With large, spacious windows and natural hardwood cladding the interiors, the building was designed to promote visitor wellbeing, one of the four targets set out in the RIBA 2030 Climate Challenge.

 Purcell retained many of the buildings’ remaining structures and restored elements of the interior.
 Based on historic records, original cast iron columns were salvaged and incorporated in a new steel frame and brick gable walls at high levels were reinstated.
 For the floor, the original granite flagstones were carefully lifted and re-laid, installed alongside Junckers’ solid wide board oak flooring in a white-pigmented Nordic finish.